agawande/NLSR-minindn-tester-bot/README.md

-Usage: sudo python testnlsr.py exp_file
+Usage: sudo python testnlsr.py exp_file work_dir

+sudo python testnlsr.py --help

+Without stopping testnlsr:
-exp_file can be update anytime to add new experiments
+(1) exp_file can be update anytime to add new experiments (2) minindn can be updated anytime

-To do:
-Store patches already tested in a file so that program can be restarted without destroying state.
+(3) work_dir/record.json can be updated if something goes wrong to retest a patch